 To begin setting up the Alces customiser tool - log in to your Alces Flight Compute environment as the administrator user.
-From there, run the alces about node command - this will display information about your environment:
+From there, run the alces about node command - this will display information about your environment; e.g.

 '''

-[alces@login1(alces-cluster) ~]$ alces about node
+[alces@login1(scooby) ~]$ alces about node

-Clusterware release: 2016.2
+Clusterware release: 2016.3

-Customizer bucket prefix: s3://alces-flight-ali0ytdmvzv3ztv3/customizer/default
+Customiser bucket prefix: s3://alces-flight-ali0ytdmvzv3ztv3/customiser/default

 Platform host name: ec2-52-51-77-141.eu-west-1.compute.amazonaws.com

 Public IP address: 52.51.77.141

 Account hash: ali0ytdmvzv3ztv3

 '''

-Using the information provided - a new S3 bucket must be created using the prefix provided.
-Using one of the available tools, such as alces storage or s3cmd or the S3 web console - create a new bucket, for instance in the example the bucket would be called:
+A new S3 bucket must be created using the prefix provided in the information above.
+Using one of the available tools, such as alces storage, s3cmd or the S3 web console - create a new bucket with an appropriate name; for instance, in the example above the bucket would be called:

+'''

 alces-flight-a1i0ytdmvzv3ztv3

+'''